adscorp100/mdhomecarebuild/src/content/blog/ndis-support-worker-pay-rates.md

 - **Management Type**: Self-managed participants can negotiate rates directly, while plan-managed and agency-managed participants must adhere to NDIS price limits

+For a detailed breakdown of current hourly rates including geographic variations and specialized services, see our comprehensive [NDIS Support Worker Hourly Rate 2025 guide](/blog/ndis-support-worker-hourly-rate-2025/).

 ## NDIS Disability Support Worker Pay Rate

 Based on the SCHADS Award 2025, these are the current disability support worker pay rates: